evanplaice/jquery-csv/README.md

 ## ESM Import

-Here is an example of how to import jquery-csv in ECMAScript:
+Here is an example of how to import jQuery-csv in ECMAScript:

 [jQuery-CSV - ESM Import Demonstration](http://evanplaice.github.io/jquery-csv/examples/esm-usage.js)